Smugcurve13/price-to-performance-to-percenage/readme.md

-# PC Price-to-Performance Comparison Tool (Alpha Version)
+# PC Price-to-Performance Comparison Tool (Alpha Version) - TO BE UPDATED

 ## Overview
 This program calculates the price-to-performance ratio of two PCs, allowing users to make a data-driven comparison of which PC offers better value for money.
 It takes the price and performance metrics of two PCs and outputs how much one is more cost-effective than the other, making it easier to decide which machine is the best bang for your buck.